 The EdD program is the perfect degree for teaching professionals in undergraduate Christian and community colleges, private school headmasters and teachers, or ministry practitioners with a desire to teach and lead at an advanced level.

-Typically required seminars meet four Friday evenings during the semester in a two-year cycle.
+Typically, required seminars meet four times during the semester or summer term in a two-year cycle.
 Program workshops are offered in a three- to five-day format either during the summer or January.
 Elective seminars will be offered at different times depending on the major.

-The EdD curriculum consists of four required semester-long research oriented Christian education seminars, a mentored reading colloquia, an integrated mentorship, elective seminars, a research workshop and other program elements;-An oral proficiency examination and the submission and defense of a Dissertation in Professional Practice are also required.
+The EdD curriculum consists of four required semester-long research oriented Christian education seminars, mentored reading seminars, an integrated mentorship, elective seminars, a research workshop and other program elements.
+An oral proficiency examination and the submission and defense of a Dissertation in Professional Practice are also required.
 The period allowed for the completion of the EdD program is seven years from initial registration.
 A student may take no more than two seminars per semester.
 Full-time students generally can complete the program in three to four years.

-The Doctor of Education program and curriculum is administered by the Doctor of Education Oversight Committee (EdDOC) which is composed of all full time Christian Education faculty with terminal professional or research doctoral degrees.
+The Doctor of Education program and curriculum is administered by the Doctor of Education Oversight Committee (EDOC) which is composed of all full time Christian Education faculty with terminal professional or research doctoral degrees and academic administrates.
 All policies, procedures, and practices are established by the committee and administered by the director.